mlfairy/mlfairy/README.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)
 [![CocoaPods compatible](https://img.shields.io/cocoapods/v/MLFairy.svg)](https://cocoapods.org/pods/MLFairy)

 MLFairy gives developers the tools needed to better understand their CoreML models.
 It gives them the ability to update and deploy their latest CoreML model.
+MLFairy also gives you the ability to collect predictions from your model, so you can improve your model based on real-world results from your app.

 ## Installation